TyberiusPrime/mbf-fastq-processor/README.md

 The swiss army knife of fastq (pre-)processing.

-It filters, samples, slices, dices, demultiplexs, and generally does all the things you might want to do with a fastq file.
+It (will eventually) filters, samples, slices, dices, demultiplexse s, and generally does all the things you might want to do with a et fastq files.

-It's primary concern is correctness and flexibility.
+It's primary concern is correctness.
+And flexibility.

 It's two primary concerns are correctness and flexibility, and speed.